honeycombio/academy-browser-instrumentation-course/content-scripts/video-add-custom-attributes.md

   })],
   resourceAttributes: { // Data in this object is applied to every trace emitted.
     "user.id": user.id, // Specific to your app.
-    "feature.fog": feature.flag, // Specific to your app.
+    "feature.flag": feature.flag, // Specific to your app.
   },
 });
 sdk.start();